• Skip to primary navigation

 how to use boiled chicken legs

-In addition to enjoying the boiled drumsticks as they are once cooked, I also like to top my drumsticks with some Peri Peri Spice or Xawaash Seasoning, before briefly grilling them in the oven.
-It just doesn't end there as chicken legs are so versatile!
-Here are other ways to use them in recipes:-
+In addition to enjoying the boiled drumsticks as they are once cooked, I also like to top mine with some Peri Peri Spice or Xawaash Seasoning, before briefly grilling them in the oven.

 • the easiest way is to enjoy them as they are!
 Simply garnish with some chopped parsley or your favorite herbs, and serve!